ssharoff/biberpy/README.md

 The property ids are fixed (the label `privateVerbs` is used for all languages), while the word lists are language-specific.
 If the language is set to `en', extra rules apply, e.g., for detecting /by passives/ (such categories will not be detected for other languages).

-If the source file format is not Jason, the POS tags and lemmas are coming from a frequency list:
+If the source file format is not Json, the POS tags and lemmas are coming from a frequency list:

 num | word | lemma | pos | UD morph
 ----|------|-------|-----|------